Fixing Errors in a Published Paper: Tips for Authors

 - When should the correction be published?

-- When should the retracted article be removed from the online site?
+- When to remove the retracted article the online site?

 - When is it acceptable to alter the HTML version of a published article?